-Inmate Lester Smith painted 23 murals on these walls in 1955 and used the signature “Paul Martin” to honor his two favorite saints.
+Lester Smith painted 23 murals on these walls in 1955, while incarcerated at Eastern State, and used the signature “Paul Martin” to honor his two favorite saints.
 Smith was a self-taught artist who had converted to Catholicism in prison.
-When Father Edwin Gallagher, the penitentiary’s Catholic Chaplain (1952-1958), witnessed Smith painting in his cell, he invited the inmate to decorate the offices where he met with and counseled inmates.
+When Father Edwin Gallagher, the penitentiary’s Catholic Chaplain (1952-1958), witnessed Smith painting in his cell, he invited him to decorate the offices where he met with and counseled prisoners.

 The murals suffered extensive damage during Eastern State’s period of abandonment.
-They were conserved in 2014 are now accessible to visitors every day.
+They were conserved in 2014.

-The murals of the Catholic Chaplain's Office can be viewed at select times throughout the day as part of our Hands-On History program.
-Included with admission to the historic site.
+The murals of the Catholic Chaplain's Office are on view as part of our Hands-On History program, which is included with admission.